Sunni Islam in Iraq: Culture

 Sunni Arabs north of Tikrit commonly wear the red and white keffiyeh (šamāġ aḥmar), reflecting broader Levantine Arab traditions.
 In contrast, Arabs from regions south of Tikrit tend to wear the black and white keffiyeh (kūfiyya sōda w bēḍa), which is more commonly associated with Shia identity.

 Sunni Iraqi Arab culture, particularly in cities such as Tikrit, Fallujah, Samarra, and Mosul, is characterized by a combination of tribal traditions and conservative Sunni Islamic practices.
 Common clothing includes the white dishdasha and red-and-white keffiyeh with a black agal, shared with other Arab groups.
 Regional food traditions vary, Mosul is known for Ottoman-influenced dishes such as baked sambusak with spiced lamb, dolma prepared with pomegranate molasses, and ćevapi (known locally as kebab hindi), a grilled minced meat dish of Balkan origin uncommon in other parts of Iraq.
 In Samarra, cuisine reflects Bedouin and tribal influences, including pacha with stuffed intestines and tripe, fried sambusak with heavier spices, and dishes like tashreeb (Bread Stew) and timman bil-tamatim (Spiced Tomato Rice) served during communal gatherings.
+Arabian dishes such as Mandi and Haneeth remain popular special occasion and gathering meals in more Bedouin-descendent desert regions such as Anbar and Saladin, spreading through tribes such as the Banu Tamim and the Mutayr and modern influence from the culture of Eastern Arabia among Sunni Arabs.

 Diwaniyas in Sunni regions function as formal male-only spaces used for hospitality, dispute resolution, and tribal or religious consultation.
 Unlike the Shia majlis, Sunni diwaniyas tend to avoid sectarian symbolism and focus on tribal hierarchy and Sunni jurisprudence.
 Traditional games such as Tavli (backgammon), dominoes, and carrom are commonly played.
 Music is generally conservative, with limited instrumental use, though Iraqi maqam remains culturally significant.
 Religious life centers on mosque-based worship, Friday prayers, Ramadan, and Eid, contributing to a distinct Sunni Arab identity in central and northern Iraq.